bhavyaab/daily-learning-journals/LJ-code201-day3.md

 - Loop and array.

 I am interested for whiteboarding and freelance in future.
-I do not understand SSH.
+I do not understand SSH..